huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 The stub to resolver DNS traffic follows a simple pattern in which the client sends a query, and the server provides a response.
-This design specifies that for each subsequent query on a QUIC connection the client MUST select the next available client stream, in conformance with Section 10.2 of [@!I-D.ietf-quic-transport].
+This design specifies that for each subsequent query on a QUIC connection the client MUST select the next available client-initiated bidirectional stream, in conformance with [@!I-D.ietf-quic-transport].

 The client MUST send the DNS query over the selected stream, and MUST indicate through the STREAM FIN mechanism that no further data will